-If you have an MHL-compatible smartphone or tablet, you can connect it to the projector using either an MHL cable or an HDMI cable with a device-compatible MHL adapter.
-If you have a device with a built-in MHL connector, plug it directly into the HDMI 1 / MHL port.
+If you have an MHL-compatible smartphone or tablet, you can connect it to the projector or WirelessHD transmitter using either an MHL cable or an HDMI cable with a device-compatible MHL adapter (PowerLite Home Cinema 3500/3510/3600e).
+If you have a device with a built-in MHL connector, plug it directly into the projector's HDMI 1/MHL port or the WirelessHD transmitter's HDMI 5 / MHL (IN) port.
+(WirelessHD connection available only for the PowerLite Home Cinema 3600e.)